girishk1911/LostAndFound/README.md

 - **User Roles**: Different interfaces for guards (admin) and general users
 - **Interactive Help**: Guided tour and contextual help for new users
 - **Responsive UI**: Mobile-friendly interface using React and Tailwind CSS
+- **Cloud Storage**: Images stored on Cloudinary for cross-device compatibility

 ## Tech Stack